billkiang/billkiang.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am a research assistant in the Quantum Electronics Laboratory (QEL) at [National Taiwan University (NTU)](https://www.ntu.edu.tw/english/), advised by Prof. Jiun-Yun Li.
-My research focuses are the measurement and characterization of GeSn spintronic and quantum point contact (QPC) devices for quantum computing.
+I am a research assistant in the [Quantum Electronics Laboratory (QEL)](https://sites.google.com/g.ntu.edu.tw/jiunyun/home) at [National Taiwan University (NTU)](https://www.ntu.edu.tw/english/), advised by Prof. Jiun-Yun Li.
+In the QEL, my research focuses are measurement and characterization of GeSn/Ge spintronic devices and GeSn/Ge, Ge/GeSi quantum point contact (QPC) devices.

 I am applying for EECS Ph.D. in the U.S. for Fall 2024.

 Before joining the QEL, I received my B.S. in Electrical Engineering at NTU in June 2022.
-I am fortunate to have worked with Prof. Jean-Fu Kiang on quantum sensing of geomagnetic field fluctuations and spin-bath noise spectroscopy using nitrogen-vacancy (NV) ensembles, as well as synthetic aperture sonar and radar imaging of moving vehicles.
+I am fortunate to have worked with [Prof. Jean-Fu Kiang](http://cc.ee.ntu.edu.tw/~jfkiang/) on quantum sensing of geomagnetic field fluctuations and spin-bath noise spectroscopy using nitrogen-vacancy (NV) ensembles, as well as synthetic aperture sonar and radar imaging of moving vehicles.

 <!-- Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.